Actifio/AGMPowerCLI/UsageExamples.md

 [Back to top](#usage-examples)
 # VMware

-## Vmware VM Onboarding Automation
+## VMware VM Onboarding Automation

-If we are onboarding large numbers of Vmware VM's or we want to auto protect new VM's using automation, we can use a function called: **New-AGMLibVMwareVMDiscovery**
+If we are onboarding large numbers of VMware VM's or we want to auto protect new VM's using automation, we can use a function called: **New-AGMLibVMwareVMDiscovery**

 ### Using a CSV file to work with multiple Appliances and or Vcenters